 - Being able to clearly see what is real

-- Loss of desire/need for anything external to complete you/completeness as you already are
+- Loss of desire or need for anything external to complete you / wholeness as you already are

 - A profound sense of calm, peace, or serenity

 This last part is key.
 Many people have profound spiritual openings and glimpses of awakening, which is wonderful.
 But in an opening or glimpse, the window opens, and then it shuts.
 When it shuts, a person can go back to the way they were acting before.
 This happens all the time after people have gone to spiritual retreats or spent time with spiritual teachers.
-But in awakening, it is always with you, and things move and align on their own.
+But in awakening, the divine energy is now in motion.
+Your perspective, emotions, and physical sensations all move and align seemingly on their own.
 The lights in the house are all on.
 Sure you can close your eyes, but you know the truth.
-There truly is a feeling that there is no going back.
+There can be a feeling that there is no going back.

 All other spiritual awakening signs that you hear about can arise from awakening if the above ones are present.
 They're secondary spiritual awakening signs or symptoms, although I don't prefer the term spiritual awakening symptom.
-It's connotations frame this beautiful shift as a kind of disease.
-In fact, you are being cured of the madness you have been living in.
+The word "symptoms" has connotations of experiencing a disease.
+In fact, you are being cured of the illnesses you have been living in.

 Without the above spiritual awakening signs, there's all kinds of reasons people can feel fatigue, energy shifts, and what not.
 Many people are trying to self-diagnose a lot of issues, and so we must be very mindful about what we "blame" on awakening.